-In the conduct of all aspects of its activities, the FACC shall not discriminate on the grounds of race, color, ethnicity, national origin, religion or lack thereof, sex, sexual orientation, gender expression, age, height, weight, physical or mental ability, veteran status, military obligations, and marital status.
+In the conduct of all aspects of its activities, the FACC shall not discriminate against, or grant preferential or differential treatment to, any individual or group on the grounds of race, color, ethnicity, national origin (birthplace, ancestry, culture, linguistic characteristics and accent), citizenship or immigration status, religion or lack thereof, sex, sexual orientation, gender expression, age, height, weight, physical or mental ability, veteran status, military obligations, and marital status.

 Our new logo is full of symbolism.
 The central element is a chrysanthemum, with eight petals representing the eight sun rays on the Philippine flag.
 Like the sun, it represents foresight and vision.
 The circle represents unity and balance.
 The design was thoughtfully selected to emulate traditional Filipino tattoo art, while communicating modernity and practicality as we advance into the 21st century.

 Fascinatingly, the Chrysanthemum - which originated in Asia and has been celebrated throughout the region for hundreds of years., including the Philippines where it represents joy - is the City of Chicago's official flower..
 It was designated by Mayor Richard J. Daley and adopted by the City Council on June 17, 1966.

 Our logo symbolizes the beauty of Philippine and Philippine American cultures and the unique blend of qualities in the vibrant Chicago communities we serve and are part of.

 The Rizal Community Center has been a hub for community since it opened its doors in 1974.
 Through the years, Filipino and Filipino American families as well as Chicago area neighbors and dignitaries have enjoyed the Filipino American - founded institution.